Looking for a Nordictrack treadmill without iFit?

-I’ve spoken to a contact at Nordictrack and they are aware that not everyone wants the free subscription to iFit treadmills.
+I’ve spoken to a contact at Nordictrack and they are aware that not everyone wants the included subscription to iFit treadmills.
 So my guess is that they will probably be coming out with some non-iFit treadmills pretty soon.
 (However, that’s just my guess.
 Since I don’t work for Nordictrack, I can’t say for sure).

 However I’ll be monitoring the situation and if any new, non-iFit treadmills come out, I’ll try to list these models on this page for you.